Arranging a basic cremation or natural burial and conducting your own memorial service

 Ideas for arranging a commemorative memorial service

-There are so many wonderful ideas for how you can arrange a special and personalized memorial service these days.
-Whether you decide on a religious service or just a commemorative service, there are a multitude of options open to you.
+There are many wonderful ideas for arranging a special and personalized memorial service today.
+Whether you decide on a religious service or just a commemorative service, many options are open to you.

-You can choose a special location, be it a church, community center, or favorite haunt of the deceased.
+You can choose a special location, such as a church, community center, or the deceased’s favorite haunt.
 You could even hold an outdoor event or BBQ.
-The possibilities really are endless.
-The more you can get family and friends involved, the more special and personalized the event will be.
+The possibilities are endless.
+The more family and friends you can get involved, the more special and personalized the event will be.

 Activities such as lighting candles, even Chinese lanterns, and releasing butterflies or doves are all relatively inexpensive symbolic gestures that can be inspirational at a memorial service.

 Eulogies can be written and delivered by family and friends.
-Basically, there is no set format, you are free to arrange a service that best reflects your loved one with no limitations on time, number of attendees, or location.
+There is no set format, so you are free to arrange a service that best reflects your loved one with no limitations on time, number of attendees, or location.

 Check out this Step-by-Step Guide to Writing a Eulogy.

-The growth in home funerals and family-directed funerals will most likely continue to grow.
-Especially as the Baby Boomers move into their retirement years, we all become more ecologically-minded citizens, and the impact of the recession forces many to cut costs.
+The growth in home funerals and family-directed funerals will most likely continue.
+As the Baby Boomers move into their retirement years, we all become more ecologically minded citizens, and the recession’s impact forces many to cut costs.

 Related Articles: